bilgesugenc/GABAergicInterneurons/README.md

 ## Materials and methods
 <img width="1043" alt="Final protocol" src="https://github.com/bilgesugenc/GABAergicInterneurons/assets/147976764/c6a98b08-43e2-455d-8631-deed49642d8d">

+For the differentiations, Matrigel coated plates were used.
+Matrigel was diluted 1/300 in DMEM/F12.
+6-well plates containing 80% confluent iPSCs were washed once with 1X PBS and 500μl Accutase per well was added.
+After 5 minutes incubation, cells were collected to a falcon from the wells with addition of 1ml 1X PBS per well.
+Cells were centrifuged at 300 g for 4 minutes, supernatant was discarded and the cell pellet was re-suspended with mTeSR containing 1/1000 ROCKi.
+Four wells from 6-well plate were seeded into a 10cm dish.
+Next day, Dual SMAD inhibition was initiated by replacing media with N3 media (Table 1) with SMAD inhibitors (Shi et al., 2012).

+SMAD inhibitors (added at time of use, and stable for 5 days at 4°C)
+1. Dorsomorphin (Sigma Aldrich, P5499-5MG, 50mM stocks were prepared in DMSO): Use 1:5000 (1μM
+final)
+2. SB431542(Axon Medchem, 1661, 10mM stocks were prepared in DMSO): Use 1:1000 (10μM final)

+In addition to SMADi, 2μM WNT inhibitor XAV939 (Sigma Aldrich, X3004) was added (Close et al., 2017).
+The dual SMAD inhibition is the inhibition of BMP and TGF-beta pathways.
+It provides rapid and efficient production of neural progenitors from pluripotent stem cells.
+SB431542 is used as a TGF-beta/SMAD inhibitor.
+Dorsomorphin was added to inhibit BMP pathway.
+According to the literature, addition of WNT inhibitor results more MGE-like NKX2.1-positive progenitors (Strano et al., 2020).
+Therefore, WNT inhibitor 2μM XAV939 was added.
+The media was changed every day until day 10.
+After day 10, protocol of Close et al., were followed (Close et al., 2017).
+At day 10, 1,000,000 cells per cm2 were seeded onto Matrigel coated plates.
+At day 11, ventral induction was started by replacing medium with N2 media (Table 2) with 100ng/ml (5nM) SHH (Peprotech, 315- 22), 1μM XAV939 and 0.5μM PMA (Sigma Aldrich, SML0868).
+Media was changed every two days from day 11 to day 17.
+N2 media without SHH and PMA was used from day 19 to day 23.

+At day 24, 800,000 cells per cm2 were seeded onto Poly-D-lysine (PDL)/Laminin coated plates.
+PDL is diluted in 1/50 in 1X PBS and coated for overnight.
+Next day, PDL is removed, and wells were washed with water 2-3 times.
+After wells were dried, laminin (1/200 in sterile 1X PBS) coating is performed.
+For neuronal differentiation, Sodium-L-Ascorbate, Adenosine 3ʹ,5ʹ-cyclic monophosphate (cAMP), Neurotrophin-3 (NT-3), Brain-derived neurotrophic factor (BDNF), and Glial cell line-derived neurotrophic factor (GDNF) were added into NBND media (Table 3) from day 25 on.
+Sodium-L-Ascorbate was added daily.
+The half of the medium was replaced every two days.
+At day 32, 200,000 cells per cm2 were plated onto PDL/Laminin coated plates.
+At day 33, medium was replaced with fresh NBND media.

 ## Results
 I verified the identity of cells via staining and RT-qPCR at different time points (progenitor and